emi-classical

 The brass is so BIG and POWERFUL on EMI’s recording that other orchestras and recordings frankly pale in comparison.
 Until I heard one of our top EMI pressings show me brass with this kind of weight and energy, I simply had no idea it was even possible to play the work this powerfully.
 The lower brass comes in, builds, gaining volume and weight, then calms down, but soon returns and builds relentlessly, ever and ever louder.
 Eventually the trumpets break out, blasting their way forward and above the melee the heavier brass has created below.

-Quite honestly I have never heard anything like it, and I heard this work performed live in late 2012!
-In live performance the members of the brass section, being at the back of the stage, were at least 100 feet away from me, perhaps more.
+Quite honestly I have never heard anything like it, and I heard this work in concert in late 2012!
+In live performance, the members of the brass section, being at the back of the stage, were at least 100 feet away from me, perhaps more.
 When playing the best EMI pressings, the brass were right there in front of me, eight to ten feet away.
-This is of course unnatural and unrealistic, but that should take nothing away from the subjective power of the experience.
+In a way this is of course unnatural, but that fact takes nothing away from the subjective power of the experience.

-Only the conductor can stand at the podium, but the EMI producers and engineers (the Two Christophers in this case, Bishop and Parker) have managed to put the listener, at least in this movement, right there with him.
+Only the conductor can stand at the podium, but the EMI producers and engineers (the two Christophers in this case) have managed to put the listener, at least in this movement, right there with him.

 (more…)